 When training requirements are met, the instructor will issue a pilot certificate, rating, or endorsement after completing a specific course regarding flying an airplane at a certain class or condition.

-Without having the required pilot certificate or endorsement one can not fly the airplane as a pilot in command.
+Without having the required ground training, pilot certificate or high altitude endorsement one can not fly the airplane as a pilot in command.
 Flying an airplane is regulated by many procedures to assure safety.

 For instance, if you want to fly a multi-engine aircraft as a pilot in command you need a multi-engine rating pilot certificate to prove you are proficient in the operation of this class of airplane.

 Similarly, if you do not have a rating that includes a class about flying above FL250 (such as a part 121 pilot certificate), you are not permitted to be a pilot in command in such an airplane.
 Another example of a high-performance endorsement is flying an airplane with an engine that produces more than 200 horsepower.

 The flight of an airplane over FL250 (above 25,000 feet) is called high elevation.
 Aircraft flight planning should be done in accordance with the procedures for this type of flight to ensure the safety of the pilot and passengers.

 Even if your oxygen saturation drops, you can fly up to 12,000 feet without being pressurized.
 Because of the properties of the atmosphere, oxygen saturation will start to fall rapidly at this height.
 Of course, you can fly higher by utilizing oxygen supplementary.